sparktseung/sparktseung.github.io/pages/Chinese-IPO/Chinese-IPO.md

 ## Are Chinese IPOs profitable?

 Now let's turn to profitability, which is actually more important.
-Let's assume the IPO investor sells all shares at the closing price on the first day of public trading.
+Let's assume an IPO investors sells all shares at the closing price on the first day of public trading.
 I will conduct the same set of analysis as above.
 It seems that most IPOs will generate quite attractive returns on the first day of trading.
 Meanwhile, there could also be a sizable loss of 20%.

 ```python